| |

 Bagdad Cafe – TV series

-In 1990, the film was remade as a television series starring James Gammon, Whoopi Goldberg, Cleavon Little, and Jean Stapleton, with Stapleton playing the tourist and Goldberg the restaurant owner.
+In 1990, the film was remade as a television series starring James Gammon, Whoopi Goldberg, Cleavon Little, and Jean Stapleton.
+Moreover, in the TV version, Stapleton played the tourist and Goldberg the restaurant owner.
 In the TV version, the tourist was no longer from Germany.
 The series was shot in the traditional sitcom format.
-However, it wasn’t popular and was therefore canceled after two seasons.
+However, it wasn’t popular and was, therefore, canceled after two seasons.

 How to get to Bagdad Cafe on Route 66?